CIC filter gain

 filter.
 This syntax does not apply when

-After correcting for the gain induced by the CIC interpolator, the figure shows the filters provide nearly identical interpolation.
+After correcting for the gain induced by the CIC interpolator, the second subplot shows that the FIR filter and the CIC filter provide nearly identical interpolation.